 Tesla founder Elon Musk he offered himself to create respirators during the coronavirus crisis.
-“We will make fans if there is a shortage,” said the 48-year-old technology pioneer.
+"We will make fans if there is a shortage," said the 48-year-old pioneer of the technology.

 "Leave now!"
 Bruce Bluestein urged him.
 "We have a shortage and frontline health workers are desperate."